saifabusaleh/clipboard-history-extension/README.md

 * Searching for text will search all the items for matching text

-* Hovering over one item will show all the text content in the toolip
+* Hovering over one item will show all the text content in a tooltip

 * Clicking on clear saved text will clear all the saved text